 • Harmonization of egress path width with European building codes

 There are others.
-It is typically difficult to make changes to any consensus standard though some of the concepts were integrated by the committee into other parts of the NFPA 101 in unexpected, though productive, ways.
+It is typically difficult to make changes to stabilized standard though some of the concepts were integrated by the committee into other parts of the NFPA 101 in unexpected, though productive, ways.
 Example transcripts of proposed 2023 revisions to the education facility chapter is linked below:

 Category: Fire Safety, Public Safety